Real-Dev-Squad/website-api-contracts/trackedProgresses/README.md

 - **Body**

   - Attributes:
-    - currentlyTracked (optional,boolean): Whether the trackedProgresses entry is currently tracked
+    - currentlyTracked (optional,boolean): Whether the tracked-progresses entry is currently tracked
-    - frequency (optional, positive integer): The frequency of the trackedProgresses entry (only applicable for task).
+    - frequency (optional, positive integer): The frequency of the tracked-progresses entry (only applicable for task).

 - **Headers**
   Content-Type: application/json